sainnhe/khn/content/first-step/setup-your-code-editor.md

 Since VSCode's Remote SSH Extension doesn't officially support FreeBSD, you need some extra tricks to get it working.
 You can refer to [this gist](https://gist.github.com/mateuszkwiatkowski/ce486d692b4cb18afc2c8c68dcfe8602) to do this.
 {{< /callout >}}

+{{< callout type="info" >}}
+If you have trouble setting up Vim or configuring VSCode Remote Development Suite, consider using [Helix](https://helix-editor.com/).
+This is a full-featured, batteries-included TUI code editor, and you can install it via a single command on most of the Linux distros and FreeBSD.
+Once you've installed and configured a language server, you no longer need to spend any effort configuring Helix.
+It just works.
+{{< /callout >}}

 ## Language Server

 A language server is a program that provides language-specific features like code completion, linting, and syntax highlighting to development environments through the Language Server Protocol.
 There are 2 actively maintained language servers of C/C++: